-We are delighted to announce the Top 20 finalists of the Club Legend award 2017.
+We are delighted to announce the winners of the Viva Energy Geelong Refinery Club Legend Award 2017.

 From sports trainer to coach, President to Technical Director even grill cook, you name it, Josip has done it.

 When he came to the club our juniors were at 70 players, with his leadership that rose to 150 in one year and now sits at over 300.

 He also lobbied government for to help support a facilities upgrade at the club and managed to successfully bring vital funding for new change rooms to accommodate the player growth.

 Josip has introduced the club to new migrant communities in recent years to provide a sporting pathway to community integration for new Australians in the region, to which the club provides sports scholarships.

 Josip helps other clubs with their trials and is part of the region’s Leadership Board implementing a vision and strategy for football and it’s communities, along the way creating invaluable relationships that benefit all those that football touches.